 - 1) START The cart to be dumped is placed on the lifter. - 2) ACTUATOR DUMP The rotary actuator cycles to dump the contents of the cart into the box.
-During this cycle, the clamp bar automatically rotates to "lock" the cart to the lifter. - 3) ACTUATOR REVERSE The rotary actuator reverses its cycle returning the cart to the start position.
-The clamp bar automatically retracts to "unlock" the cart from the lifter.
+During this cycle, the slider latch automatically extends to "lock" the cart to the lifter. - 3) ACTUATOR REVERSE The rotary actuator reverses its cycle returning the cart to the start position.
+The slider latch automatically retracts to "unlock" the cart from the lifter.